BEFORE YOU SUBMIT YOUR WORK, PLEASE NOTE:

 - We buy First North American serial rights and limited, non-exclusive digital rights.
 Copyright reverts to the author upon publication.

-We invite work that mines personal experience to create lively, vivid stories — these may unfold as poems, prose, or some combination thereof.
-As always, we're particularly keen to see venturesome work that departs from standard narratives.
-We're seeking short bio-texts — 500 words max.
+Form: Your work may unfold as poems, prose, image… As always, we’re keen to receive venturesome work that departs from standard narratives.